 All active investment decisions are benchmarked against the Reference Portfolio to assess whether they have added value in terms of higher returns or reduced risk, net of costs.
-These decisions include the addition of asset classes that diversify the Fund's sources of return, as well as skill-based active management strategies.
+These decisions include the addition of asset classes that diversify the Fund's sources of return as well as skill-based active management strategies.

-Table 1 sets out the actual asset allocation, as at 30 June 2014 and 2013, compared with the Reference Portfolio.
+Table 1 sets out the Fund's asset allocation, as at 30 June 2015 and 2014, compared with the Reference Portfolio.